OvRcode/ovrride/wp-content/plugins/woocommerce-exporter/readme.txt

 (*) Requires the Pro upgrade to enable additional store export functionality.

-Just a few of the features unlocked in the Pro upgrade of Product Importer include:
+Just a few of the features unlocked in the Pro upgrade of Store Exporter include:

-- Compatibility with Product Importer Deluxe
 - Export All in One SEO Pack
 - Export Advanced Google Product Feed
 - Export Product Addons